Lhfcws/YaH3C-mini-osx/README.md

 		yah3c

-4. If you want to logout, just feel free to kill the `yah3c` daemon.
-(I'm sorry there's a bug here and I'll fix it later.)
+4. If you want to logout, just feel free to stop the `yah3c` daemon.
+(Or you can kill by using `sudo kill` if you know how to do.)

-		# yah3c stop (not supported)
+		yah3c stop
-		ps -ef | grep yah3c
-		sudo kill #process_id

 5. If you want to login with a new user: